Equivalence regimes for geometric quantum discord and local quantum uncertainty: Introduction

+The two quantum discord metrics considered above, namely the local quantum uncertainty and the geometric quantum discord, fulfil similar requirements that the original discord definition does, which make them good discord metrics \cite{modi2012,Girolami2013}.
+These discord quantifiers are non-negative, invariant under local unitary transformations, they yield zero only for quantum-classical states and the discord reduces to an entanglement monotone, characterized by the marginal entropy of subsystem $A$, for pure states.

-In this paper, we demonstrate that for bipartite quantum systems whose dimensionality is $2\times D$, the two aforementioned metrics of quantum discord, namely the local quantum uncertainty and the geometric quantum discord are indeed the same, although this may not be true for systems of other dimensions.
-We take advantage of the fact that both measures can be evaluated in closed form, in sharp contrast to other alternative formulations of quantum discord \cite{vedral2011}.
+As the geometric discord and the local quantum uncertainty can be both explained as the minimum quantum uncertainty that can be attained in a von Neumann measurement, one might wonder whether they are the same discord metric, at least for certain scenarios.
+In this paper, we demonstrate that for bipartite quantum systems whose dimensionality is $2\times D$, the two aforementioned metrics of quantum discord are indeed the same, although this may not be true for systems with other dimensions.
+Moreover, we take advantage of the fact that both measures can be evaluated in closed form, in sharp contrast to other alternative formulations of quantum discord \cite{vedral2011}.

 Finally, we show an example of the potential usefulness of GQD and LQU by evaluating the quantum Fisher information of N00N states for phase estimation in a lossy environment.
+The use of quantum systems in sensing and imaging applications provides a unique tool to develop new parameter estimation schemes with enhanced resolution.
+However, quantum systems experiencing losses are fragile.
+This can lead to a worsening of the resolution achievable, thus reducing the quantum advantage observed for the lossless case.
+We can use several measures to characterize the effect of losses, i. e., negativity and quantum discord, but it is not clear in principle which is the most convenient or informative in each scenario.

 For one-parameter estimation, the Cram\'er-Rao bound given by the quantum Fisher information \cite{Helstrom1969} is attainable, so it is a good measure of the resolution enhancement provided by a protocol making use of a specific quantum state \cite{fujiwara2005,matsumoto2005}.
-Remarkably, we further demonstrate that the decrease of quantum Fisher information under the presence of losses, with respect to the ideal case with no losses, is precisely the geometric quantum discord.
+Remarkably, we demonstrate that the decrease of quantum Fisher information under the presence of losses, with respect to the ideal case with no losses, is precisely the geometric quantum discord.
+In this sense, the quantum discord is more informative than negativity concerning the spatial resolution achievable under the present of loss, as given by the quantum Fisher information.